tubexchat/CoinGuard/README.md

 For quick iterations, start with a small `max_combinations` (e.g., 10–20) and moderate `n_estimators` (e.g., 800), then scale up.

+## Entry Conditions (optional, for signal deployment)

+If you use CoinGuard to drive trading signals, you may enforce additional entry filters:

+- Fee rate must be less than or equal to +0.0100% (non-positive to +0.0100%)
+- Current day gain must be greater than the rolling 24h gain

+Notes

+- Define consistent units for fee rate (e.g., percent vs fraction) and returns.
+- Ensure the necessary inputs are available in your data feed before enforcing filters.

 ## Data Sources

 - Tickers: `https://api.lewiszhang.top/ticker/24hr`